 OK, so I’m 60.
 Big deal, so are lots of other people.

-Ten years ago on my 50th I was invited to our friend’s boat moored near Dijon, France, seven hundred miles from where we now live in Lancashire.
+On my 50th birthday, ten years ago, I was invited to our friend’s boat moored near Dijon, France, seven hundred miles from where we now live in Lancashire.
 The barge belonged to Rhonda and Ken and they put a bit of a do on for me and invited a few friends.
 They also invited a few strangers to pack it out a bit.
 Make it look like I was popular.

 Much has happened in the intervening decade.